noncomputable/noncomputable.github.io/molecules.md

 So far, the motif representations are defined by the atoms+bonds inside the motifs and by the connections between the motifs.
 But when motifs send messages to each other, they actually have no information about _where_ they are attached, only the bare fact _that_ they have some attachment somewhere.
 Could it be useful to inform our motifs with information about the specific way in which they’re attached?

-We can create another graph of the motifs’ attachment configurations connected in the same way as their motifs and pass it through our MPN to get embeddings for each attachment config.
+We can create another graph of the motifs’ attachment configurations connected in the same way as the motifs and pass it through our MPN to get embeddings for each attachment config.
 Then, just like we fed embeddings of the atoms-and-bonds into their motifs, we can feed the attachment configs into their respective motifs to get attachment config-informed motif representations.

 But now we’re feeding both the atom-level graphs and the attachment config-level graphs into the motifs simultaneously.
 Supposedly, we’re concatenating them.
 But since each motif node is associated with its lone attachment config node, the attachment config level is “coarser” than the atom level.
-So it would make sense to put the atom-level graph lower in the hierarchy than the attachment configs, rather than at the same level.
+So it would make sense to put the atom-level graphs lower in the hierarchy than the attachment configs, rather than at the same level.

 To do that for each motif, we can get an atom-level embedding, feed that atom-level embedding to its attachment config to get an atom-informed embedding of the motif’s attachment config, and feed that into the motif-level to get an embedding of the motif informed by all lower levels.

-Adding this attachment configuration level to the hierarchy between the atoms and the motifs noticeably improves the performance of our autoencoder.
+Adding this attachment configuration level to the hierarchy between the atoms and the motifs substantially improves the performance of our autoencoder.

 ### **Wrapping Up**